MrFrowed/flipperzerodump/README.md

+# flipperzerodump
-# flipperzerodump BECAREFULL when using these files
+BECAREFULL when using these files

-Use at your risk
+Wehn I use these fies they work some may not work becasue of your region
+If there is any issues please tell me
+Thanks